Grade Level: High school

 Ask the students: Now that you have used a microcontroller as a health device, how could this system be made more portable?
 What other sorts of data could sensors access that might tell us something about a person’s health?

 - Students will need to be allowed to explore the programming environment if this is their first programming experience.
 The time estimate includes some time for pure exploration.

 - For a more challenging project, consider not including the starter code but only the two example programs.
 This would be appropriate if most students have some coding experience.

 Copyright© 2018 by Regents of the University of Colorado; original © 2018 Rice University

-Supporting ProgramResearch Experience for Teachers, Office of STEM Engagement and Department of Electrical and Computer Engineering, Rice University
+Supporting ProgramResearch Experience for Teachers, Office of STEM Engagement, Precise Advance Technologies and Health Systems for Underserved Populations and Department of Electrical and Computer Engineering, Rice University, Rice University

 This activity was developed as part of the Research Experience for Teachers through the Office of STEM Engagement and the Department of Electrical and Computer Engineering at Rice University supported by the National Science Foundation under grant number IIS 1730574.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation or Rice University.

 Special acknowledgements to Christina Crawford, Allen Antoine with the Rice University Office of STEM Engagement, and Amruta Pai and Akash Maity with the Scalable Health Labs at Rice University for their help and support in developing this activity.